Is Plasma Cutting Better Than Laser Cutting? Pros & Cons

 precision laser cutting technology

-You select parameters by material and thickness: wavelength, focal position, assist gas type/pressure, feed rate, and power.
-Thin gauges run fastest, yielding smooth, burr-free edges that minimize secondary finishing.
+You adjust settings by material and thickness.
+Key settings include wavelength, focal position, assist gas type and pressure, feed rate, and power.

 How Plasma Cutting Works